Miss Sweden: History

-Miss Sweden which ran from 1949 to 2003, introduced by the female magazine VeckoRevyn and later operated by production company Strix in partnership with MTG.
+Miss Sweden which ran from 1949 to 2003, introduced by the female magazine Vecko Revyn and later operated by production company Strix in partnership with MTG.
 The competition qualified delegates to the global contest Miss Universe.

 The event was founded by Bonnier Media Group in 1948; the franchise was held from 1949 until 1999 by the magazine VeckoRevyn, and from 2000 to 2004 by the production company Strix.
 The first Miss Sweden pageant was won by Kerstin Ringberg.
-Through the years, many of the contestants went on to notable careers in music, acting and modelling, both domestically and internationally, including Anita Ekberg, Mary Stävin, Lena Olin, Jessica Folcker and Victoria Silvstedt.
+Through the years, many of the contestants went on to notable careers in music, acting and modelling, both domestically and internationally, including Anita Ekberg, Sivi Aberg, Mary Stävin, Lena Olin, Jessica Folcker and Victoria Silvstedt.

 Franchise holder between 2001 and 2004 were Strix Productions and Moore Magazine.
 The event was cancelled after 2004, due to harassment by feminist organizations of the organizers, Strix.

-Between 2006 and 2009 Nya Fröken Sverige built for a new era in Sweden.
-The winner was sent to Miss Universe.
+After Miss Sweden, from 2006 and 2009, the Nya Fröken Sverige winner was sent to Miss Universe.
 The franchise holder moved to Miss Universe Sweden which is called as Miss Sweden in modern era since 2009.
 Beginning in 2012, three winners and two runners-up are selected.
 The Miss Universe Sweden competes in Miss Universe, the Miss International Sweden goes to compete in Miss International and the Miss Earth Sweden vies in Miss Earth.